emadlotfy/Personal/ReadMe.md

 # Hello GitHub
-that is my first repo here.
+That is my first repo here.

-it will contain my Resume, and Cover Letter.
+It will contain my Resume, and Cover Letter.